ang-zeyu/infisearch/docs/src/search_api.md

 - `texts`: fields are stored as an array of `[fieldName, fieldText]` pairs in the order they were seen.

-   This ordered model is more complex than a regular key-value store, but enables the detailed content hierarchy you see in Morsels' UI: *Title > Heading > Text under heading*
+   This ordered model is more complex than a regular key-value store, but enables the detailed content hierarchy you see in InfiSearch' UI: *Title > Heading > Text under heading*
 - `enums`: This stores the enum values of the document.
 Documents missing specific enum values will be assigned `null`.

 ## Memory Management

-As Morsels uses a WebWorker to run things, you would also need to perform some memory management.
+As InfiSearch uses a WebWorker to run things, you would also need to perform some memory management.

 Once you are done with a `Query` (e.g. if a new query was run), call `free()` on the `query` object.